96boards/website/_posts/2018-10-23-crypto-currency-register-part2.md

 title: CryptonNode on 96Boards - Part 2
 author: Garam An
 date: 2018-10-23 00:00:01+00:00
-image:
-    featured: true
-    path: /assets/images/blog/goal.png
+image: /assets/images/blog/goal.png
-    name: goal.png
+image_name: goal.png
-    thumb: goal.png
+image_thumb: goal.png
 categories: blog
 series: CryptonNode on 96Boards
 tags: 64-bit, 96Boards, aarch64, ARM, ARMv8, Dragonboard410c, Crypto, Mining, Node, Business, QR, UCSD, Cryptocurrency, LCD
 ---

 # Introductions

 Hello!
 Welcome to the blog  Cyptocurrency register part 2.
 96Boards pairing up with the UCSD ECE department to develop a register that will allow store owners to accept cryptocurrency.
 We will be using the dragon board 410c to control the register.

 # Goal